Sim Soo-bong: Early life and education

 She was born to a Korean traditional folk song collector, Sim Jae-deok, who was a Korean traditional music lecturer in Ewha Womans University.
 He died when Sim was 3 years old.
 Her uncle, Sim Sa-geon, was a Pansori singer and her aunt, Sim Hwa-yeong, was a traditional dancer, Seungmu.
 Her mother had been a student of her father.

-Sim learned to play the piano when she was an elementary school student in Seosan, and later she came to Seoul and attended Eunro Elementary School in Heukseok-dong after her mother had been divorced from a second husband.
+Sim learned to play the piano when she was an elementary school student in Seosan, and later she came to Seoul and attended Eunro Elementary School in Heukseok-dong.
 By 13, she was adept at playing drum, piano, and guitar.

 At that time, she suffered from an unknown disease causing her to quit school.
 She retreated to a small island near Incheon, and her mother devoted herself to a new cult.
 She graduated from Inhwa Women's High School in Inchon.

 Career

 She met trot singer Nah Hoon-ah in 1975 who was a top singer at that time.
-Nah was impressed by her singing and introduced to Sinsegi Records but her album was not able to come out to the market because the record company did not think that it would be successful.
+Nah was impressed by her singing and was introduced to Sinsegi Records, but her album did not hit the market because the record company did not think that it would be a success.

-In 1976, Sim applied to Sookmyung Women's University as a composition major but was rejected.
-In the following year, she was admitted to Myongji University with a major of Business administration.
+In 1976, Sim applied to Sookmyung Women's University as a composition major, but was rejected.
+The following year, she was admitted to Myongji University as a Business Administration major.

-In 1978, when she was 23, she appeared with her own song she wrote in MBC College Song Contest, and immediately she got media attention.
-That year, she made a huge success with her first record which was a new-style trot music.
+In 1978, when she was 23, she appeared with a song she wrote in MBC College Song Contest, and immediately received media attention.
+That year, her first record of new-style trot music was a huge success.

+After her television ban was lifted in 1981, Sim returned to the music industry and achieved massive commercial success throughout the 1980s and 1990s.
+In 1984, she released "Men are Ships, Women are Ports" (Namjaneun Bae Yeoganeun Hang-gu), which sold over 200,000 copies and re-established her as one of South Korea's premier female vocalists.
+She continued her success with enduring hits such as "I Don't Know Anything But Love" (Sarangbakken Nan Molla) in 1987 and "A Million Roses" (Baekman Songi Jangmi) in 1997.

+Unlike many traditional trot performers of her era, Sim gained widespread recognition as a self-composing female singer-songwriter.
+Her signature style integrated classic Korean trot melodies with contemporary ballad structures, jazz elements, and modern pop instrumentation, influencing subsequent generations of Korean pop and trot artists.